-• Data and Resource Sharing
+• Data and Resource Sharing Plan

-- How well the Data and Research Resources Sharing Plan is detailed, including but not limited to: - The description of the type of data or research resource(s) to be made publicly available. - The detailed plan for access to data or research resources. - The appropriateness of plans to ensure the data or research resource(s) is/are accessible after the period of performance expires. - The appropriateness of the milestones with respect to making the data or research resource(s) available. - How well the data in the application follows the FAIR Data Principles for reproducible science found in "The FAIR Guiding Principles for scientific data management and stewardship."
+- How well-detailed the Data and Resources Sharing Plan is, including but not limited to: - The description of the type of data or research resource(s) to be made publicly available. - The details of the plan to access data or research resources. - The appropriateness of plans to ensure the data or research resource(s) is/are accessible after the period of performance expires. - The appropriateness of the milestones with respect to making the data or research resource(s) available. - How well the data in the application follows the FAIR Data Principles for reproducible science found in the FAIR Guiding Principles for scientific data management and stewardship. - How the research project will advance and/or accelerate research in NF.